Nosrey/lokdis-launch-page/README.md

 ## 🚀 Usage

-Once installed, the application provides a landing page showcasing LokDis's features and benefits.
+Once installed, the application provides a landing page showcasing Lokdis's features and benefits.
 Users can:

 - View information about the platform
 - Read real user testimonials